izzy-dany/Task_Management_Application/README.md

 Contributions are welcome!
 If you find any issues or want to add new features, feel free to open a pull request.

-"<a href="https://www.freepik.com/free-vector/hand-drawn-flat-design-business-communication-concept_20904386.htm">Image by pikisuperstar</a> on Freepik"
+<a href="https://www.freepik.com/free-vector/hand-drawn-flat-design-business-communication-concept_20904386.htm">Image by pikisuperstar</a> on Freepik